kabelwerk/sdk-js/README.md

 });
 ```

 You can open as many rooms as you need.
-However, if you just want to listen for newly posted messages, then it is simpler to leverage the `inbox.on('updated')` hook.
+However, if you just want to listen for newly posted messages, then it is simpler to leverage the `inbox.on('updated')` event.

 Read more about [rooms](./docs/rooms.md) in the docs.